-The recent outbreak of the novel coronavirus (COVID-19) and related measures to curtail its spread have had an adverse impact on market and economic conditions.
-Although the implications of the coronavirus on markets and the resulting economic slowdown are uncertain, the virus presents material risk to the performance and financial results of investments.
+The outbreak of the novel coronavirus (COVID-19) and related measures to curtail its spread have had an adverse impact on market and economic conditions.
+Although the implications of the coronavirus on markets and the resulting economic slowdown are uncertain, the virus and future variants present material risk to the performance and financial results of investments.